Azure/azure-openapi-validator/docs/allow-nested-if-parent-exist.md

 ## Description

-List calls for nested children under the resource group segment is allowed only if parent resource under the resource group exist.
+When the parent resource is scoped under a resource group, the path for the list calls of its child resources must also be scoped under a resource group

 ## How to fix

-Nested List call without parent call is invalid, ensure to add Parent Resource get call as below valid example or remove the Nested get call from the paths.
+To fix this, ensure that the LIST call for the child resource has a resource group segment.

 ### Invalid example

+Following are the patterns for the invalid examples GET /subscriptions/{sub1}/providers/{ProviderName}/resourceType1/{resourceTypeName}/nestedResourceType GET /subscriptions/{sub1}/providers/{ProviderName}/nestedResourceType GET /subscriptions/{sub1}/resourcegroups/{rgname}/providers/{ProviderName}/nestedResourceType

 ```json
 "paths": {